Technorely/tendermint/docs/guides/go-built-in.md

 ## Guide assumptions

-This guide is designed for beginners who want to get started with a Tendermint Core application from scratch.
-It does not assume that you have any prior experience with Tendermint Core.
+This guide is designed for beginners who want to get started with a Tenderely Core application from scratch.
+It does not assume that you have any prior experience with Tenderely Core.

-Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.
+Tenderely Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.

-Although Tendermint Core is written in the Golang programming language, prior knowledge of it is not required for this guide.
+Although Tenderely Core is written in the Golang programming language, prior knowledge of it is not required for this guide.
 You can learn it as we go due to it's simplicity.
 However, you may want to go through [Learn X in Y minutes Where X=Go](https://learnxinyminutes.com/docs/go/) first to familiarize yourself with the syntax.

-By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.
+By following along with this guide, you'll create a Tenderely Core project called kvstore, a (very) simple distributed BFT key-value store.

 ## Built-in app vs external app

-Running your application inside the same process as Tendermint Core will give you the best possible performance.
+Running your application inside the same process as Tenderely Core will give you the best possible performance.

-For other languages, your application have to communicate with Tendermint Core through a TCP, Unix domain socket or gRPC.
+For other languages, your application have to communicate with Tenderely Core through a TCP, Unix domain socket or gRPC.

 ## 1.1 Installing Go